Integration

 5. Integrate the conditions/datasets:

-Using the anchors and corresponding scores the cell expression values are transformed, allowing for the integration of the conditions/datasets (different samples, conditions, datasets, modalities).
-For each cell in the dataset we now have an integrated value, but only for the variable features used for this analysis.
+Using the anchors and corresponding scores, the cell expression values are transformed, allowing for the integration of the conditions/datasets (different samples, conditions, datasets, modalities, etc.).
+For each cell in the dataset we now have an updated, integrated counts matrix, but only for the variable features used for this analysis.

 If cell types are present in one dataset, but not the other, then the cells will still appear as a separate sample-specific cluster.